Camp X-Ray (R)

-Kristen Stewart leads with her chin in Camp X-Ray—and she's not just jutting it out in her usual glum-girl pose.
-In this vehicle's first few minutes, Stewart's character, Cole, a soldier and recent transfer to the high-security cell block at Gitmo, actually gets elbowed in the face by a howling detainee.
-A spot of blood forms on her lip, but—wouldn't you know it?—the jaw stays firm.
-Strenuously, writer-director Peter Sattler wants us to know his star can take a hit, even as the camera lingers on Cole tightening her hair bun (such a tamped-down person!) and reining in her feelings.
+Kristen Stewart leads with her chin in Camp X-Ray—and she’s not just jutting it out in her glum-girl pose.
+In this vehicle’s first few minutes, Stewart’s character, Cole, a soldier and recent transfer to the high-security cell block at Gitmo, actually gets elbowed in the face by a howling detainee.
+A spot of blood forms on her lip, but the jaw stays firm.
+Strenuously, writer-director Peter Sattler wants us to know his star can take a hit, even as the camera lingers on Cole tightening her hair bun and reining in her feelings.

-Nonetheless, those feelings come into play as she bonds, initially against her will, with chatty, English-speaking Ali (Peyman Moaadi), an eight-year prisoner frustrated by the library cart's lack of the final Harry Potter book.
-How does the magical saga end?
-Just as you're reeling from the tackiness of this premise, set within such an explosive context, the plot doubles down on it: Ali starts calling her Blondie and she tells him to "cut the Hannibal Lecter shit."
-That's exactly where things are headed, though, and you cringe at banter yet to come.
+Nonetheless, those feelings come into play as Cole bonds, initially against her will, with chatty Ali (Peyman Moaadi), an eight-year prisoner frustrated by the library cart’s lack of the final Harry Potter book.
+Just as you’re reeling from the tackiness of the premise, set within such an explosive context, the plot doubles down on it: Ali starts calling Cole “Blondie” (don’t ask), and she tells him to “cut the Hannibal Lecter shit.”
+That’s exactly where things are headed, though, and you cringe at the banter yet to come.

-Aside from incidents of feces-hurling and a hunger strike included to remind viewers they are, indeed, watching a human-rights drama, Camp X-Ray attempts to shade the situation with a poundingly obvious countervillain, Cole's superior, a sexual predator whose advances during off-time are rebuffed.
-He then tries to humiliate both Cole and her new Arab friend, Abu Ghraib-style.
+Aside from incidents of feces-hurling and a hunger strike included to remind viewers they are, indeed, watching a human-rights drama, Camp X-Ray attempts to shade the situation with a poundingly obvious countervillain (Lane Garrison), Cole’s superior, a sexual predator whose advances during the off-time are rebuffed.
+He then tries to humiliate both Cole and her new Arab friend, Abu Ghraib–style.
 Who, exactly, are the animals here?
-It ain't a deep movie.
-Cole makes discreet inquiries about acquiring the missing Harry Potter book.
+It ain’t a deep movie.

-As seen in 2011's A Separation, Moaadi is naturally magnetic, lending his tortured monologues more dignity than they deserve.
-And truthfully, Stewart isn't bad—if you forget about Adventureland and the wider range she once displayed.
-Do these performances outweigh a scenario that feels written by a politically outraged 12-year-old?
-When the chat gets around to a metaphorical lion at the zoo, you'll wish you were back with the vampires.
+As seen in 2011’s A Separation, Moaadi is naturally magnetic, lending his tortured monologues more dignity than they deserve.
+And truthfully, Stewart isn’t half bad—if you forget about Adventureland and the wider range she once displayed.
+Do these performances balance out a scenario that feels written by a politically outraged 12-year-old?
+When the chat turns to a metaphorical lion at the zoo, you’ll wish you were back with the teen vampires.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf